ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 echo -n "KEY:SECRET" | base64
 ```

 Paste the output from this command into `security/ccloud_creds`, replacing the placeholder line with your command output.
+Note that the file in the repository has the name `ccloud_creds_example`; the filename needs to be changed in order for the credentials to be read.

-In a terminal session, start up the Confluent Platform side to create your broker and zookeeper instances:
+In a terminal session, start up the Confluent Platform side to create your broker (and the zookeeper instance - if you are running the `docker-compose-zookeeper.yaml`):

 ```bash
 docker-compose up